SolaceSamples/solace-samples-semp/docs/_tutorials/messagevpn-with-queue-python.md

 This tutorial assumes that you have access to a running Solace VMR with the following configuration:

-* A management user `admin` with password `admin`, authorized with a minimum access scope level of *global/read-write*.
+* A management user authorized with a minimum access scope level of *global/read-write*.

 One simple way to get access to a Solace messaging router is to start a Solace VMR as outlined [here]({{ site.docs-vmr-setup }}){:target="_top"}.